Caleb-Clauson/IT_360_Final_Project_Spring_2026/README.md

 ## How we will demo it
 1. Run tool on a Linux VM
-2. Walk through the case folder outputs (raw artifcats, hash manifest, report)
+2. Walk through the case folder outputs (raw artifacts, hash manifest, report)
-3. Show a sample of "findings" section that flags at least a few indicators
+3. Show a sample of "findings" section (failed login spikes, unusual listening ports, recent changes in /etc or new users) that flags at least a few indicators

 ## Project Timeline
 The project timeline is as follows: